Skip to main content

 Purpose

-Aqago is battle-tested, application agnostic plumbing for connected products.
-Aqago was started in 2024 to make it easier for engineers, teams, and companies to get their products to market faster and manage them more effectively at scale while keeping the infrastructure needed to do so under their control.
+Aqago is modern software infrastructure for edge devices.
+Aqago was founded in 2023 to make it easy for engineers, teams, and companies to securely get edge-powered products to market faster and manage them more effectively at scale while keeping the infrastructure needed to do so under their control.

-Aqago is actively maintained by Aqa Technologies, Inc. Aqago was intially built to support Aqalink, a suite of connected products and software platform to improve remote operations in the physical world.
+Aqago is actively maintained by Aqa Technologies, Inc. Aqago was intially built to support Aqalink, a suite of edge networking products and software platform to scale remote operations in the physical world.
 Aqalink continues to be built on Aqago, but Aqago's reach has expanded to other teams and products.

 Philosophy